 The new Bush administration will strive to manage the grants system to reflect its own priorities, its understanding of federal, state, and local responsibilities, and its own interpretation of the common national good.
 Regardless of how George W. Bush chooses to put his own stamp on the system, it will remain an essential part of the federal mechanism for change, integral to what the Hoover Commission called "the warp and woof of present-day government."

-Barbara Floersch is a trainer for The Grantsmanship Center and Associate Director of the Washington County Youth Service Bureau in Montpelier, Vermont.
+Barbara Floersch is a TGCI trainer and Associate Director of the Washington County Youth Service Bureau in Montpelier, Vermont.